 And lest I should be exalted above measure by the abundance of the revelations, a thorn in the flesh was given to me, a messenger of Satan to buffet me, lest I be exalted above measure.
 Concerning this thing I pleaded with the Lord three times that it might depart from me.
 And He said to me, “My grace is sufficient for you, for My strength is made perfect in weakness.”
 Therefore most gladly I will rather boast in my infirmities, that the power of Christ may rest upon me.
 Therefore I take pleasure in infirmities, in reproaches, in needs, in persecutions, in distresses, for Christ’s sake.
 For when I am weak, then I am strong.

 The apostle Paul was arguably the greatest Christian to ever live.
 Yet, he needed God’s grace in his life too.
 He stumbled and felt weak.
 But when times were tough, he didn’t give up his faith.
 He persevered and turned to God for strength.
 As I prayed, these words Paul wrote so many years ago, became the beacon of hope that helped me get back up and continue on in the faith.

 Maybe I needed to be knocked down so that God could lift me back up.
 I definitely needed some perspective on the situation.
 It’s not as bad as I had made it out to be.
 God has seen me through worse than a few fleas, much worse.

 “a messenger of Satan to buffet me”

 I knew that Satan was the one tripping me up.
 He was waiting for a time when he could sneak in and kick me while I was down.
 I had been on the lookout for him, but he chose his time perfectly.
-Because in my weakness, I let my guard down.
-In that moment I felt like he had won.
+Because of my weakness, I let my guard down.
+At that moment I felt like he had won.
 But he did not win.
 And he will never win.
-I belong to Jesus and no one can change that!
+Because I belong to Jesus and no one can ever change that!

 “My strength is made perfect in weakness”